Hedius/LTECellSearch/README.md

 The code itself is wrapper for the HackRF and LTECellSearch command line tools.

-This tool performs a search on the known 4G bandwidths and performs then a recording of the PBCH channel.
+This tool performs a search on the known 4G bandwidths and performs then a recording of the PBCH channels.

-It uses the bandwith definitions of the Austrian telecom regulator RTR GmbH to map frequences to one of the 3 Austrian providers (3, Magenta, A1).
+It uses the bandwith definitions of the Austrian telecom regulator RTR GmbH to map frequencies to one of the 3 Austrian providers (3, Magenta, A1).

 You can then use 4G suite of MATLAB for extracting the MIB/SIB of the LTE cells.

+# Requirements
 You need a [HackRF One SDR](https://greatscottgadgets.com/hackrf/one/) with the latest firmware.

-# Requirements
 * HackRFOne
 * libblas
 * libitpp